-In this example the applicant will be unaware that their second preference chose not to make them an offer or that their third preference would have made them an offer.
+In this example the applicant will be unaware that their second preference choice may not make them an offer or that their third preference would have made them an offer.
 The only offer they will receive is the one made by the highest preference – in this case their first preference.

 Trying to second-guess the system by putting your dream course second and the course you're sure you'll get an offer for first will most likely result in you getting an offer for your first preference and you'll never know if your dream course would have made you an offer or not.